Gonohe: History

 The most common meanings of the kanji used in the town's name (五戸) are "five" and "door/gate," respectively.
 However, in the case of Gonohe (and other similar place names in the region), it is believed that the second character in the name carries the meaning of 'ranch,' with the town name being derived from a numbered fortified stockade system developed by the Nanbu clan who once ruled in the region.
 In 1189, during the Kamakura period, Nanbu Mitsuyuki, a retainer of Minamoto no Yoritomo from Kai Province was awarded the Nukanobu (糠部) district of far northern Mutsu Province after the defeat of the Northern Fujiwara clan.
 The land was found to be suitable for raising warhorses, for which the region became famous.
 The area was part of Hachinohe Domain under the Edo period Tokugawa shogunate.

 In April 1889, with the introduction of the modern municipalities system, the area became Gonohe Village.
 In November 1915, the village was elevated to town status.
 In July 1955, Gonohe Town was combined with neighboring Kawauchi and Asada villages; this also included incorporating part of the Tekurabashi area of Nozawa Village and the Toyomauchi area of Toyosaki Village.
 The town merged with the neighbouring village of Kuraishi on April 1, 2012.
 In recent years there has been a small community of repatriated Manchukuoan Japanese living in Kuraishi.

 Government

 Gonohe has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
-Tōhoku is part of Sannohe District which contributes three members to the Aomori Prefectural Assembly.
+Gonohe is part of Sannohe District which contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 2nd district of the lower house of the Diet of Japan.